 A congenital disorder is a condition that someone acquires at birth.
 These can turn into terminal illnesses.
 An example of a congenital disease is a heart defect that can transform into a life-threatening issue.

-An acquired illness is a condition or disease that a person developed during their life.
+An acquired illness is a condition or disease that a person develops during their life.
 An example of this is cancer.
 Whether it is terminal or not depends on the severity.

 Statistics to Consider